 Brushing removes bacteria from the teeth, but the brush cannot reach everywhere.
 Flossing helps get rid of food and bacteria between teeth.
 Hold the floss tightly.
 Gently bring it down between the teeth.
 Do not pop the floss against the gum.
 Curve the floss around the tooth and rub up and down.
 Adjust the floss, so you use a fresh section for each tooth, including the back side of the last tooth, left and right, upper and lower.

-The dentist may advise additional self-care treatments, such as massaging the gums with a rubber tip.
+The dentist may advise additional self-care treatments, such as massaging the gums with a rubber tip or an interdental brush.
 Rinses to fight bacteria and plaque build-up may help some patients.

 Dental health professionals check for gingivitis and remove plaque that has built up on teeth.
 A visit every 6 months is usually considered adequate.
 Patients with gingivitis may need more frequent cleanings.
 If the disease progresses and plaque builds up below the gum line, the area must be scraped off and smoothed with dental tools.
 Otherwise, plaque and tartar buildup make it easier for bacteria to grow.

 If an area has progressed to periodontal disease, surgery or medication (usually antibiotics) may be required.
 Treating an underlying medical problem may improve the health of your gums.

 In those with recurring or persistent gingivitis, the dentist will evaluate whether some other condition which may be contributing to the gum disease.